gcmd/gcmd.github.io/_posts/2017-04-16-Fix-compilation-warnings.md

 To overcome this problem we created the new Git branch
 <code>ConvertWarningsToErrors</code> some days ago.

-This branch is derived from the master branch and its first commit is
+This branch is derived from the main branch and its first commit is
 <code>2ecd245</code>.
 Here, we set up configure.ac and all Makefiles to convert all
 compilation warnings into compiler errors.
 This will force us to fix each warning to successfully compile GCMD in the end.